Climate change focuses research on ocean areas depleted of oxygen, leading to discovery that topples tough doubts

 Taking it away makes it harder for algae and other organisms to grow, or even live.
 But it doesn’t stop there.
 Algae absorb carbon dioxide, so, when algae are diminished, that leaves more of that greenhouse gas in the atmosphere.

-It’s not yet clear how heavily this particular loss of CO2 absorption weighs in the global balance.
+But it’s not yet clear how heavily this particular loss of CO2 absorption weighs in the global balance.

 2. How do these newly discovered bacteria deplete nitrogen?